Kexts for hackintosh wi fi. Kexts. Clearing system program caches

 (vit9696) - github.com

-Plugin for Lilu, which is placed above in a separate category of kexts.
-Information about it is there.
+Plugin for Lilu, which is listed above in a separate category of kexts.
+Information about him is there.

-At the moment, this method is morally obsolete, and all platforms are already present in AppleALC.
+At the moment, this method is obsolete, and all platforms are already present in AppleALC.

 It is unlikely that we will rework this article.
-Upgrade to either AppleALC or VoodooHDA.
+Switch to either AppleALC or VoodooHDA.

 VoodooHDA

 Universal sound driver.
-Helps to start almost any sound.
+Helps start almost any sound.

-For example, HDMI sound on Nvidia Pascal, or ALC269 without going through a bunch of layouts.
+For example, HDMI audio on Nvidia Pascal, or ALC269 without going through a bunch of layouts.

-Remember - voodoo sounds great after great tuning!
+Remember - voodoo gives great sound after excellent tuning!

 Instructions - applelife.ru.

 Codec Commander is used as a solution that allows you to run an external EAPD amplifier on HDA codecs of laptops and some ITX boards.
-Typically, such amplifiers sit on the speaker or headphone node.
+Usually such amplifiers sit on the node of speakers or headphones.
 When the codec loses power, the EAPD amplifier also loses power and it is impossible to turn it back on without additional help.
-Also, using hda-verb, you can manage the state of the nodes through the terminal or aml-table.
-Setup instructions will be later on the site, including very interesting PDFs.
+Also, using hda-verb, you can manage the state of nodes through the terminal or an AML table.
+Setup instructions will be available later on the site, including very interesting PDFs.

 Information - bitbucket.com.